Chapter 4 Johan

 “Come on, I want to show you something,” she said, grabbing his hand with both of hers.

 She led him excitedly into a wooden house.
-Through the open front door Johan could see bright bunting with the letters for the words ‘Welcome Johan’ stitched on to the triangles.
+Through the open front door Johan could see bright bunting with letters for the words ‘Welcome Johan’ stitched onto the triangles.

 “I made it with Yvonne last night!” enthused Gerty, bobbing up and down with glee.

-Johan reached down and hitched his little sister up to his hip.
+Johan reached down and hitched his little sister up onto his hip.

 Johan looked at Yan and Yvonne briefly in turn as he and Gerty moved toward the stairs.

-“There’s nothing better than reunions with loved ones is there?” said Yan as he and Yvonne started down the path.
-“Right.
-Speaking of loved ones, we need to get to Zion for the meeting this evening.”
+“There’s nothing better than reunions with loved ones, is there?” said Yan as they set off down the path.
+“And speaking of loved ones, we need to get to Zion for the meeting this evening.”